 - MQM Bonus and MQD Waiver Dramatically Accelerate Medallion Status Progress.
 Once you reach $25,000 in annual spending with this card, you earn a 10,000 MQM bonus and an MQD waiver, which renders MQDs irrelevant in status tier calculations for the remainder of the current year.
 If you hit $50,000, you earn another 10,000 MQMs, for a 20,000-MQM bonus in total.
 Put another way, that’s 80% of the way to the next-highest status tier (Diamond excepted).

-- Awesome Sign-up Bonus.
-Platinum Delta SkyMiles Business has a generous, 3-part sign-up bonus: If you spend at least $1,000 within 3 months, you get 35,000 bonus SkyMiles (good for up to 3 domestic one-way fares), 5,000 MQMs (20% of the way to Medallion Silver status, the lowest Medallion tier), and a $100 statement credit.
-This is a better deal than most other business travel cards, including competing American Express and Delta credit cards.
+- Easily Attainable Welcome Offer.
+Platinum Delta SkyMiles Business has a generous welcome offer: If you spend at least $1,000 within 3 months, you get 35,000 bonus SkyMiles (good for nearly 3 domestic one-way fares) and 5,000 MQMs (10% of the way to Medallion Silver status, the lowest Medallion tier).
+This is a better deal than most other business travel cards, including some competing American Express and Delta credit cards.
 Plus, if you make a Delta purchase during the first 3 months your account is open, you’ll earn a $100 statement credit.

 - Free Companion Airfare Every Year.
 This card awards a complimentary companion airfare certificate every year your account remains open and in good standing.
 This benefit is redeemable for any domestic round-trip fare, pegging its potential value at several hundred dollars.
 Companion fare benefits are distressingly rare in the business travel card space, and those that exist – such as Alaska Airlines Visa Signature Business’s $121 companion fare – aren’t as attractive.

-- Annual SkyMiles Bonus Can Fund 1 Round Trip or 2 One-Ways.
-This card’s total annual SkyMiles bonus – 20,000 SkyMiles when you spend at least $50,000 per year – is sufficient to cover 2 free domestic one-ways or 1 free domestic round trip.
+- Annual SkyMiles Bonus Can Fund One Round Trip or Two One-Ways.
+This card’s total annual SkyMiles bonus – 20,000 SkyMiles when you spend at least $50,000 per year – is sufficient to cover two free domestic one-ways or one free domestic round trip.
 That’s a nice little bonus, especially considering you’ll likely have Medallion status (translating, potentially, to a free class upgrade) by the time you redeem your award.

 - High Annual Fee.
 Platinum Delta SkyMiles Business’s $195 annual fee is higher than many competing business cards’, and isn’t waived during the first year your account is open.
 To make this recurring charge worthwhile, you need to use this card (and its non-SkyMiles benefits) heavily.